-Web crawling and indexing are the real-time processes maintained by the search engines to execute their tasks.
-The real-time process here means that the time lag between typing a query and getting the result is too small that it is received without significant delay.
+Web crawling and indexing are the real-time processes the search engines maintain to execute their tasks.
+The real-time process here means that the time lag between typing a query and getting the result is too small that one receives it without significant delay.
 This is how a search engine is helping its users to find what they need or are searching for on the web.
 But that is just one side of the coin.
 Say if I host a website or a blog or just a page on the web, then how do I make sure that people view my page?
 How do I ascertain that my online content is visible to my target audience when needed?
 This is where SEO comes into play.

 Coming to its meaning, SEO is a web marketing technique.
 It is an unpaid method used by search engines to rank the sites in response to the query.
 A site is ranked over and above million other websites because of their relevance to the query.
 This is what the person typing the query thinks, and hence, the traffic on my site increases.

 The common question would now be, how did the ranking happen?
 Since we now know that SEO improves our website’s visibility on SERPs, let us further understand it’s processing.
 So search engines are not humans and they don’t see the content as we humans do.
 They are software and understand machine language.
 So for search engines to interpret the content on our website, we need to incorporate some elements in them.
 These elements are the keywords that we use in our articles or the topics, in the heading, the meta tags, etc. Use of keywords is the foundational step for establishing a search marketing campaign.
 This is because developing a list of keywords goes a long way in implementing SEO initiative.

 ⇒ New and fresh content: Content should never be copied from any other site.

 ⇒ Media used on the page: The images or video clips used should be of proper size & quality, and having proper names.

 ⇒ URLs, tiles & descriptions: They should be properly structured and appropriately optimized.

 → User friendliness: It should be like a piece-of-cake experience for users to navigate through the site.

 ⇒ Mobile friendly: Google should be aware of the mobile version of the site & also the users should get the go-through guidance needed.

 But there are certain exceptions.
 Not everything that we do changes the way our site looks from the outside.
 There are certainly other factors that affect the ranking of our sites.
 For one thing is the change in the algorithms of the search engines, i.e. how do they weigh our content.
-We can to great extent try and understand and plan our campaign accordingly, but there are no cheat codes.
+We can to a great extent try and understand and plan our campaign accordingly, but there are no cheat codes.
 This is the case of false positives and true positives.

 There are a number of search engines today, but the most popular ones are Google, Bing, and Yahoo!.
 And even out of these three, Google’s market share is incomparable.
-It accounts for more than 65% revenue around the world.
+It accounts for more than 65% of revenue around the world.
 But it doesn’t mean that it is most popular everywhere in the world.
 The popularity varies geographically, politically and historically.
 So if at some place Google is more popular then I will have to design my campaign & website as per Google’s point of view (in addition to the viewer’s point of view of course).
 And if at some place Yahoo! is popular, then I will have to take into consideration their algorithms and points of focus.
 Also at times, I might have to adapt to multiple search engines.
 So, the strategies in SEO have to be permeable through such factors.